 The IPAL initiative is offered for both our undergraduate (BArch) and graduate (MArch) programs and on both campuses.
-The program allows for the integration of the three components of licensure: Architectural Experience Program (AXP), professional education (BArch or MArch) and Architectural Registration Exams (ARE).
+The initiative allows for the integration of the three components of licensure: Architectural Experience Program (AXP), professional education (BArch or MArch) and Architect Registration Examination (ARE).

 Download the IPAL diagram here to see how the Integrated Path to Architectural Licensure at Woodbury works.

 The diagram shows the IPAL Initiative in both the Bachelor of Architecture (BArch) program and the Master of Architecture (MArch) programs.
 In case of the BArch program, the educational path is designed to take students 6 years to complete.
 In the MArch program, the path is set up to take students 4 years to complete.